Amplitude Uncertainties Everywhere All at Once: Probabilistic amplitude regression

 where $\sigma_\text{tot}(x)$ captures the total predictive uncertainty at each phase-space point $x$.
 For a calibrated network the pull follows a unit Gaussian $\normal(0,1)$ In the limit $\sigma_\text{stat} \ll \sigma_\text{syst}$ the pull simplifies to

 referred to as the systematic pull.
 To evaluate the calibration of the statistical uncertainty alone, we compare the network prediction to the noise-free truth

-Here, $A_\text{true}(x)$ denotes the underlying deterministic function in the absence of measurement noise.
+Here, $A_{\text{train}}(x)$ denotes the target values used during training, which may include numerical or stochastic noise (\eg from Monte-Carlo integration), while $A_{\text{true}}(x)$ refers to the underlying noise-free deterministic amplitude.
+In the absence of training noise, the two coincide, $A_{\text{train}}(x)=A_{\text{true}}(x)$.
+Hence, the systematic pull probes deviations with respect to the noisy training targets, whereas the statistical pull isolates fluctuations around the underlying truth.
 Assuming the network prediction has no systematic biases due to a lack in expressivity, this statistical pull of a calibrated network should also follow a unit Gaussian.
 Note that evaluating this quantity requires knowledge of $A_\text{true}(x)$, which is only accessible for simulated data.
 A more detailed discussion of pull-based calibration can be found in Appendix D.3 of Ref.~\cite{ATLAS:2024rpl}.